ASCTech/asc_install/TestCases/asc_webforms.md

     +   Clicking on a non-active thumbnail should advance the rotor/slideshow to that image.

-7. Visit the content page on the Administration toolbar, click the edit link for the story.
-At the bottom, deselect 'Published'.
+12. Visit the content page on the Administration toolbar, click the edit link for the story.
+At the bottom, deselect 'Published' as Content Manger, Form Manager or Admin.
-    +   Story should only be available to admins, other users should get an 'Access Denited' error in trying to visit its URL.
+    +   Story should only be available to admins, other users should get an 'Access Denied' error in trying to visit its URL.
-    +   Admins and Content Managers should be able to unpublish stories.
+    +   Admins, Content Managers and Admins should be able to unpublish stories.
-    +   Unpublished stories should not appear in any views.
+    +   Unpublished Webforms should not appear in any views.

-8. Visit the content page, and click the delete link under operations for the story.
+13. Visit the content page, and click the delete link under operations for the story.
-    +   Admins and Content Managers shoudl be able to delete Basic Pages.
+    +   Admins, Content Managers and Form Managers should be able to delete Webforms.
     +   Pages that have been deleted should no longer appear on any lists or views.

+*** Other functionality not specifically tested:
+    +   Form e-mails on submission, and templates for form e-mails.
+    +   Specifically testing functionality of all form widgets.
+    +   Conditional rules for form elements.
+    +   Access to individual form submissions for Managers, Viewers, Admins, ACL-added users.